How ConsumerAffairs uses cookies

 How much does a Honda Accord extended warranty cost?

-Prices for an extended auto warranty can vary a lot.
-Get quotes from multiple providers to be sure you're getting a good deal.
+Get quotes from multiple providers to make sure you’re getting the best deal.

 Honda Care vs. third-party warranties